Left the Background Music On

 - In "Mobile Homer", while Marge and Homer are looking through a holiday album (of Homer getting repeatedly injured) a song is playing, only for Marge to reach over and turn it off, courtesy of a nearby casette player.

-- Happens during The Simpsons Treehouse of Horror episode "It's the Grand Pumpkin, Milhouse".
+- Happens during The Simpsons Treehouse of Horror story "It's the Grand Pumpkin, Milhouse".
 The school dance scene has music licensed from the Peanuts Halloween Special It's the Great Pumpkin, Charlie Brown, which it parodies, but Milhouse rushes in to shut off the iPod-dock stereo that's playing it.

 - The same episode features Marge's voice replaced by a trombone, as with all adults in Peanuts.
 Naturally, she is playing a trombone.

-- In the "Return to Lake Wannaweep" episode of Kim Possible, Ron is stressing out over having realized they're back at Lake Wannaweep.
+- In the "Return to Camp Wannaweep" episode of Kim Possible, Ron is stressing out over having realized they're back at Lake Wannaweep.
 Anxious brass music plays until Ron turns to address the kids playing it.
 They in turn apologize and say they thought they were at band camp.

 - Animaniacs did this when spoofing the Three Billy Goats Gruff, as whenever someone said "troll" there was ominous organ music - shown to be played by Wakko.
 At one point, Wakko said it and Dot took over the organ duties ("Well, someone had to do it!").

-- An episode of Histeria! about The American Civil War featured the classic scene of a soldier writing letters home to his girfriend, but ends up with the entire camp going insane from the violin constantly playing a forlorn "When Johnny Comes Marching Home" throughout the sketch.
+- An episode of Histeria about The American Civil War featured the classic scene of a soldier writing letters home to his girfriend, but ends up with the entire camp going insane from the violin constantly playing a forlorn "When Johnny Comes Marching Home" throughout the sketch.

 - Used thrice in Avatar: The Last Airbender.